martinmhan/tweet-app-api/README.md

   - Run MongoDB and RabbitMQ daemons:
     - In MacOS, something like `brew services start mongodb` and `brew services start rabbitmq`
   - Create MongoDB database:
-    - In a terminal window, navigate to the /db directory and run the upgrade.sh script
+    - In a terminal window, navigate to the /scripts/db directory and run `upgrade.sh`
   - Build and run services:
     - To run services locally, open a terminal window and run the `build-and-run` Makefile script for each service (e.g., `make build-and-run BIN=eventproducer`)
     - Services must be started in the following order to avoid fatal connection errors: 1) databaseaccess, 2) readview, 3) eventconsumer, 4) eventproducer, 5) apigateway